JosefUtbult/obsidian-import-crawler/README.md

 ## Contributing

 If you would want to contribute to this project I would be happy to help you.
+The easiest way to come in contact with me is by using the repositorys [discussion](https://github.com/JosefUtbult/obsidian-import-crawler/discussions) functionality.